 Showing 1-24 of 68 items

-In 1992, something astonishing happened in the historic city of Woodstock, Illinois.
+25 years ago, something astonishing happened in the historic city of Woodstock, Illinois.
 People came to town and roped off the picturesque city square, moved all sorts of equipment into the park and started playing the Pennsylvania Polka, over and over and over again.
 They were filming a movie that has become a favorite of young and old for more than 20 years, and the city gathers each year to remember the fun and celebrate the special community that Woodstock has always been.
 There are events for everyone during this celebration: Groundhog trivia, free viewing of "Groundhog Day" at the movie theater, walking tours of the film sites, a Chili cook-off, a dinner and dance, bowling, and pancake breakfasts.
 The main event for Groundhog Day is the annual prognostication.
 Gather on the Woodstock Square to see Woodstock Willie emerge from his tree trunk home.
-If he sees his shadow, it means there will be 6 more weeks of winter and if he doesn't see his shadow, it means we will have an early Spring.
+If he sees his shadow, it means there will be 6 more weeks of winter and if he doesn't see his shadow, it means we will have an early spring.

 Holly Days, sponsored by the Warrenville Park District is the City's annual holiday celebration that marks Santa's official entry into Warrenville.
 Guests can enjoy a warm bonfire, raffles, free horse and carriage rides, hot cider and cookies, and, of course, a visit with Santa.
 Local Park District and school dance troops, singers, and bands entertain attendees during the event.
 It is at this event that Warrenville officially turns on its holiday lights creating an array of colors for passersby along Route 56 to see.
 Holly Days, primarily for Warrenville residents, gives the community an opportunity to come together and kick off the holiday season.